Skip to Content

 When Zigler listens to struggles similar to hers, it feels more relatable and easier for her to give advice.
 Zigler says, “It is a trigger to my own struggles,” and it is more challenging to separate her struggles from what she is hearing.

 Empathy is a big part of being a listener and supporter of struggling friends.
-Dr. Nicole Price, Trauma Specialist and Psychotherapist in Kansas City discusses the importance and different types of empathy, boundaries, expectations, and just hearing people out.
+Dr. Nicole Price, CEO of Lively Paradox, discusses the importance and different types of empathy, boundaries, expectations, and just hearing people out.

 When it comes to empathy, “you need to understand what other people think, feel, and believe to be able to get your work done,” Price said.